animih/Discrete-optimiztion-course/README.md

 # DO
-Just programmes that i wrote for Discrete Optimisation course tasks.
-The repository is created personally for Kozlov Sergey
+The repository is created for my friend to share the code